philterd/philter/docs/docs/caching.md

 # Caching

-Philter caches two things to avoid repeated database lookups on the hot path:
+Philter caches several things to avoid repeated database lookups on the hot path:

 * **API keys**, so that authenticating a request does not query MongoDB on every call.
 * **Context entries** (the token to replacement mappings used for consistent redaction within a context), so that repeated redactions in the same context reuse prior replacements quickly.
+* **Login attempt counters**, used to lock an account after too many failed logins (see [Login Security](login_security.md)).

+These use the shared cache backend described below.
+One additional cache — the per-request **policy and redact-list cache** used by the filtering endpoints — is always kept in-process and is never written to Valkey/Redis, because stored policies can contain PII in their filter-strategy conditions and the always/never redact terms are themselves sensitive.
+Each instance rebuilds it on a short TTL, so it needs no shared backend.

 Philter supports two cache backends.